Multicolour Validation of Two Temperate Mini-Neptunes Around M-dwarf Habitable Zones: Methods

 For the false positive scenario $\mathcal{H}_3$, we assume a brown dwarf transiting an unresolved faint star.
 This can be characterised by adding two parameters: an effective temperature $T_{\rm eff, EB}$ of the faint host and a luminosity rescaling factor $\gamma$ accounting for the radius and distance degeneracy, so that the target-to-binary flux ratio is

 which can be used in Eq. \ref{eq:dilution} to correct the flux dilution during transits.

-The light curve noise was modelled assuming GP correlated noise.
+Ground-based light curves are usually affected by significant systematics, such as variations in seeing and airmass.
+Although differential photometry mitigates the majority of this systematic noise, we accounted for the residual time-correlated components using Gaussian process (GP) regression.
 The kernel function of GPs was defined as the combination of a 3/2-order Matern kernel and a jitter term modelled with \texttt{celerite} \citep{2017AJ....154..220F}:

 where $k$ is the covariance, $\tau_{i,j}$ is the time difference between two data points, $\rho$ and $\sigma^2$ are the length scale and the variance of the Mat\'ern-3/2 kernel, $\sigma^2_{\rm n}$ is the jitter variance to compensate for additional white noise, and $\delta_{i,j}$ is the Kronecker delta.
 The GP parameters $\rho$, $\sigma^2$, and $\sigma^2_{\rm n}$ are free parameters with non-informative priors in light curve fitting.